 It is recommended that you should not offer incentives for or tell customers what to write when they post online reviews.
 This is especially important regarding your Google My Business Page.

 For example, check out the review regulations from Google for your My Business Page.
 Google does not want businesses to flag reviews simply because they may be unflattering, but they can flag if reviews violate posting policies.

 Implement These Customer Retention Strategies

-Work with your digital marketing strategist to create an action plan for implementing these top five customer retention strategies to boost sales for your dealership in 2020.
+Work with your digital marketing strategist to create an action plan for implementing these top five customer retention strategies to boost sales for your dealership.